Ezekiel 7:19 “They will throw their silver into the streets,

 James 1:2-4 “Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.”

-If you are despondent, if you are even considering suicide or fear has gripped you, please feel free to reach out to me.
-I’d be happy to pray for you.
-Get connected to other believers, allow them to strengthen you as well and know…we have a future and a Hope.
+If you are despondent, if you are even considering suicide or fear has gripped you, please reach out to a brother or sister in Christ.
+Let them pray with you and strengthen you.
+Get connected with other believers, they love you and genuinely care for you, the church is meant to dwell together.